akruszewski/gibl/manuscript/chapter2.md

 1. For empty list, just as before, we just return the empty list
 1. Otherwise, if a predicate matches the current element we include it in the generation of the new list, recursively filtering the remainder of the elements
-1. Otherwise, we recursively filter the remainder of the elements skipping adding the current one to the list
+1. Otherwise, we recursively filter the remainder of the elements, skipping the addition of the current one to the list

 ```racket
 (define (my-filter p l)